nvaccess/nvda/user_docs/en/userGuide.md

   * Clickable

 To toggle these settings from anywhere, please assign custom gestures using the [Input Gestures dialog](#InputGestures).

+##### Font attributes {#DocumentFormattingFontAttributes}

+This option allows you to select how certain font attributes, such as bold, italics, underline and strikethrough are reported.
+The font attributes combo box has four options:

+* Off: NVDA will not report these font attributes.
+* Speech: NVDA will announce when these font attributes change.
+* Braille: NVDA will display bold, italic, and underlines in braille.
+Note that your chosen braille table must support displaying these attributes.
+Exactly how these attributes are displayed varies between tables.
+* Speech and braille: NVDA will report font attributes using both of the above methods.

 ##### Report formatting changes after the cursor {#DocumentFormattingDetectFormatAfterCursor}